pksrc/cloudtekki/content/posts/euc/uem-organization-groups.md

 ## Take Away

 **I could give you a few examples but they would be misleading!** As the software continues to evolve, what was once a great idea for setting up Organization Groups are probably not relevant anymore.
 They were setup based on the requirements, the design constraints and the capabilities available in the software at that point in time.
-Organization groups could be adapted a number of different ways and what worked for an Industry or a Customer might not work for others.
+Organization groups could be adapted a number of different ways and what worked for an Industry or a Customer at a certain point in time might not work for others.

 Hope this gives you an understanding of what Organization Groups are, why they exists and how to use them.
 The bottom line is to not get too constrained by Organization Groups and conversely don't get carried away with Organization Groups.